wagiminator/CH32V003-FM-Receiver/README.md

 ## ME6209A33 3.3V Linear Voltage Regulator
 The ME6209 series are a group of positive voltage output, three–pin regulator, that provide a high current (max 250mA) even when the input/output voltage differential is small (80mV dropout voltage).
 Low power consumption (3µA quiescent current) and high accuracy (+/-2%) is achieved through CMOS technology.
 They allow input voltages as high as 18V.

+## SSD1306 OLED Display Module
+A low-cost SSD1306 4-pin I2C 128x64 pixels 0.96-inch OLED module is used as the display device.
+Make sure to acquire one with the correct pinout!

 ![FM_Radio_Receiver_pic2.jpg](https://raw.githubusercontent.com/wagiminator/CH32V003-FM-Receiver/main/documentation/FM_Radio_Receiver_pic2.jpg)

 # Building Instructions